 Here’s where you talk about what you need in order to be compliant with state and local laws and regulations.
-You’ve already discussed licensing fees in your financial summary, but now you’ll need to go into detail about which licenses are necessary in your state.
+You’ve already discussed licensing fees in your financial summary, but now you’ll need to go into detail about which cannabis business license/s are necessary in your state.
 How long will it take to get them?

 Additionally, there’s the legality issue that all cannabis businesses currently face.
 Since it’s not legal on the federal level, you need to think about being completely above board in every possible way.
 Your bookkeeping and accounting must be airtight, meaning you’ll probably want to employ a CPA who can help you navigate the tricky business of filing federal taxes.
 It’s also not a bad idea to retain a lawyer who can help you stay abreast of any regulatory hurdles and changes.